 - customers can see which suggestions we are planning to do

 We wanted to make sure each suggestion, comment, and vote was tracked by user and date.

 Feature Upvote offers your customers a way to submit suggestions directly, using a self-help model.
 They can use Feature Upvote from their mobile device, their tablet, or their traditional computer.
 With our voting system, your customers can build your roadmap.

 Getting started with Feature Upvote is painless; in just two minutes you’ll have roadmap voting enabled for your product.

-Start your free, 30-day trial now.
+Try our free 30-day trial.
 No credit card required!

 Try our interactive